-Developing a WASM plugin with Golang
+Developing WASM Plugins with Go

 1. Golang

-Official download link: https://go.dev/doc/install
+Official installation guide: https://go.dev/doc/install

 Windows